 SOUTH AFRICAN CONSERVATIONIST LUCY KEMP WINS 2021 WHITLEY AWARD FOR COMMUNITY APPROACH TO CONSERVING THE SOUTHERN GROUND-HORNBILL!

-South African culture is steeped in stories of the Southern Ground-Hornbill, but numbers are declining as human impact mounts.
+South African culture is steeped in stories of community conservation – but this one is rather special.
+Southern Ground-Hornbill, numbers are declining as human impact mounts.
 South African conservationist, Lucy Kemp, has received a prestigious Whitley Award worth £40,000 for her work with communities and landowners, aligning traditional beliefs with new conservation action that will protect the bird and its habitat.
 Saving the Southern Ground-hornbill!

 To read the full story with videos 👉 2021 Whitley Award Winners

-The Whitley Awards are presented annually to individuals from the Global South by UK-based charity the Whitley Fund for Nature.
+The Whitley Awards are presented annually to individuals from the Global South by UK-based charity the Whitley Fund for Nature and community conservation.
 Lucy is one of six conservationists to be recognised in 2021 for their commitment to conserving some of the planet’s most endangered species and spectacular natural habitats.
 During a virtual celebration (12th May), they received messages of support from charity Patron HRH The Princess Royal and Trustee, Sir David Attenborough.

-Sir David Attenborough said: “Whitley Award winners are local environmental heroes, harnessing the best available science and leading projects with passion.
+Sir David Attenborough said: “Whitley Award winners are local environmental heroes, harnessing the best available science, engaging the community and leading projects with passion.
 I admire their courage, their commitment, and their ability to affect change.
 There are few jobs more important.”

 The Southern Ground-hornbill is a long-lived and large- bodied bird, valued culturally as the “bringer of rain”.
 Now Endangered in southern Africa, they have disappeared from 70% of their historical range.
 Cultural protection has kept some populations safe, however downward trends continue – mostly on commercial farmland and communal grazing areas where western influence trumps traditional beliefs.